Yomguy25/AU_414_microcontroller_project/README.md

 ## Description
 This project implements a reversing radar system using an 8051 microcontroller.
 Features include:
-- Distance measurement using a sensor.
+- Distance measurement using an ultrasonic sensor.
 - Audible warning with a buzzer.
 - Display of remaining distance on an LCD screen.